-- Complete a least 54 semester hours of coursework with an overall GPA of 2.75 or higher. - Complete the ethics training module required by the Texas Education Agency. - Some programs require students to complete with a "C" or better EDUC 20003 Critical Investigation: Teaching and Learning or EDEC 30103 Introduction to Early Childhood Education.
-See specific program details in "Education Majors, Minors, and Certifications." - Earn a C- or better in oral communication (OCO) core course. - Complete 12 hours of content area coursework or 15 hours if the certification sought is mathematics or science. - Achieve a "C-" or better in all content areas and education courses taken prior to admission.
-See specific program details in "Education Majors, Minors, and Certifications." - Meet expectations for professional educator disposition-screening report
+- Complete a least 54 semester hours of coursework. - Attain a minimum overall 2.75 GPA on a minimum of 12 semester hours of coursework at TCU. - Complete the ethics training module required by the Texas Education Agency. - Complete with a "C" or better EDUC 20003 Critical Investigation: Teaching and Learning and speech communication (OC). - Complete 12 hours of content area coursework or 15 hours if the certification sought is mathematics or science at or above grade seven. - Achieve a "C" or better in all content areas and education courses taken prior to admission. - Meet expectations for professionalism according to the admissions rubric in EDUC 2003 Critical Investigation: Teaching and Learning.